yuriever/Yurie-Algebra/Kernel/Usage.md

 * `#!wl innerProduct` - inner product of the states.

-* `#!wl expectationValue` - expectation value of the operator under the states.
+* `#!wl exptValue` - expectation value of the operator under the states.

 <!-- Core.wl -->